Kozifi/SaltBot-Lite/README.md

-# SaltBot for Discord.js
+# SaltBot Lite for Discord.js

 This is a collection of commands and action for my discord.js bot [SaltBot](https://bots.ondiscord.xyz/bots/539453930313351168).
-This collection assumes that you have some type of command handler.
+You could also just run this as it is.

  All scripts are originally written in JavaScript but now converted to TypeScript.
-If you are not comfortable working with TypeScript or don't have it set up, you can use the compiled JavaScript files instead.
+If you are not comfortable working with TypeScript or don't have it set up, you can use the compiled JavaScript files instead, although it is not recommended.

-#### Why is SaltBot closed source?
+#### Why is the full SaltBot closed source?

-SaltBot contains a lot of personalized stuff written for my school, such as automatically updated lunch and schedule commands, namelists etc. Therefore the entire source code will not be public.
+SaltBot contains a lot of personalized and hard-coded stuff written for my school, such as automatically updated lunch and schedule commands, namelists etc. Therefore the original source code will not be public.

 #### Invite SaltBot